Exploring Radar Data Representations in Autonomous Driving: A Comprehensive Review: Challenges and Research Directions

 The constraints inherent in radar sensors and the limitations associated with radar data processing algorithms present challenges to the performance of radar perception.
 Improving radar perception performance is crucial for autonomous driving, enabling more accurate decisions and predictions.
 In the following, we explore four areas: creating high-quality datasets, dealing with inherent limitations, improving data processing algorithms, and employing 4D radar sensors.
+An overview of challenges and research directions in these four areas is described in Table \ref{tab:challenges}.